 Distributing publicity

-Do not place publicity in any areas of the University not stated details to be found out in our Candidate briefing sessions)(details to be found out in our Candidate briefing sessions)
+Do not place publicity in any areas of the University not stated details to be found out in our Candidate briefing sessions.(

 The Students’ Union may be putting posters up of our own election materials across campus in various popular locations.
 Do not remove these materials or poster over them.
 They will be promoting the elections and encouraging people to get voting!